Aaron Lohr: Film and television career

 in 2004.
 He has appeared in several productions at the Public Theater.
 His inaugural performance there was in George Wolfe's Radiant Baby in 2003.
 This led to his starring role in See What I Want To See by Michael John LaChuisa.
 Lohr also starred in the political drama In Darfur both at the NY Public and Delacorte Theater.

+Lohr has since retired from acting and currently serves as the Clinical Director at the Avalon Malibu rehab center.

 Personal life

 In August 2015, Lohr and actress Idina Menzel bought a home located in Encino, Los Angeles.
 Menzel announced on September 23, 2016, via her Twitter account, that she and Lohr were engaged.
 Menzel announced their marriage via Twitter on September 25, 2017.
 They were married over the weekend of September 22, 2017.
-Lohr is the stepfather to Menzel’s son from her marriage with Taye Diggs.
+Lohr is the stepfather to Menzel's son from her marriage to Taye Diggs.